-However, Opiate Replacement Therapy (ORT) has been proven an effective way to detox from Oxycodone while diminishing the side effects of the withdrawal.
-This is done by using other medications with similar effects to Oxycodone into making the brain believe that it is still receiving Oxycodone.
+A method known as Opiate Replacement Therapy (ORT) has been proven to be a successful approach to gradually disengage from Oxycodone while minimizing the unpleasant effects of withdrawal.
+This is achieved by employing alternative medications that produce similar effects to Oxycodone, fooling the brain into thinking it’s still receiving Oxycodone.

 There exist three distinct medication options, and the choice of which to use depends on individual circumstances.
 However, it’s important to note that these medications also carry the potential for misuse.
 The initial two choices are Methadone and Suboxone.
 Methadone boasts a higher rate of effectiveness, but it’s also more prone to misuse due to its status as a mild opiate.